Laura Fuentes

 If you want fresh-out-of-the-griddle pancakes, check out this post on how to freeze pancake batter.

-Best Fall Toppings for these Banana Pumpkin Pancakes
+Best Fall Toppings for These Banana Pumpkin Pancakes

 large stack of pumpkin banana pancakes topped with banana slices and nuts

-Servings: 12
+Servings: 12 pancakes

-Prep Time 10 minutes mins
+Prep Time: 10 minutes mins

-Cook Time 10 minutes mins
+Cook Time: 10 minutes mins

 Ingredients

-• 1 large ripe banana, about ½ cup
+• 1 large ripe banana (½ cup), mashed

 • ½ cup canned pumpkin